NTTLimitedRD/plumbery/README.rst

 * Wipe all nodes
 * Wipe nodes belonging to the same blueprint
 * Destroy part of the setup, or all blueprints
-* You can extend plumbery with your own polishers, it has been designed for that
+* You can extend plumbery with your own software, it has been designed for that
 * Run from the command line, or as a python library
-* Accept custom polisher from the command line too
+* Accept custom actions from the command line too
 * Limit plumbing to some locations if needed

 Contributors